dParadiz/state-machine/README.md

 ## Considering to do

 - StateMachine builder form configuration file
-- Removing dependency on `Symfony\Component\HttpFoundation\Request` as input parameter